No fewer than 47 million meters are expected to be installed for customers across Nigeria between now and year 2021.

 Nathan who reiterated the commission’s readiness to ensuring this target said a number of measures, both punitive and in form of incentives, have already been put in place.
 Expressing displeasure over the inability of those licensed for this purpose to live up to their claims.
 And this according to him was inspite of the investment of about N1.2 trillion in the project by the Central Bank of Nigeria, CBN over the period.

 Some of those measures according to the commissioner will include monitoring implementation through regular reporting from the MAPs and Discos on the deployment and installation process across every franchise area.

-According to the commissioner, NERC will be organizing regular stakeholders workshops and meetings to get feedback on challenges and success stories on the implementation.
-He said the commission will also carry out regular visits to confirm actual installations, as well as the progress of the implementation.
-And more importantly, he said they would carry out customer surveys to get independent customer satisfaction and or dissatisfaction reports and key concerns with the aim of resolving them quickly and ensure the program implementation was not derailed.
+The commissioner stated that NERC would be organizing regular stakeholders workshops and meetings to get feedback on challenges and success stories on the implementation.
+He said the commission would also carry out regular visits to confirm actual installations, as well as the progress of the implementation.
+And more importantly, he said they would carry out customer surveys to get independent customer satisfaction and or dissatisfaction as this would enable quick resolution of any differences toward ensuring that program implementation was not derailed.

 The ultimate goal of the commission according to the commissioner is to close the metering gap as well as ensure total elimination of estimated billing system in the next three years.

 He stated that the process and procedure for acquiring a meter has not changed from the usual online application via the Discos website, and or contact with the Business Customer Care Unit of the distribution company, Discos.

 Two options for acquiring a meter according to him are available one of which is the upfront payment, which also means that a subscriber who has his or her money ready must be given priority, adding that they have already asked the MAPs to concentrate on this for now.